bajohn/serverlessconf2019/example/Queries.md

                 "to_street": "BROAD STREET",
 - Your closest to X location is "{on_street}" between "{from_street}" and "to{street}} - Alternatives in include the below [Paginated set of results form this page]

-Where are there loading zones for driver?
+Q: Where are there loading zones for driver?
 - Query on "{PS-279C}" are commercial zones for drivers to load their vehicles in this are.
 Alternatives include in the below [Paginated set of results form this page]

         {